Bird trapping

 Probably one of the oldest trapping methods is the stone-crush trap.
 It consists of a stone slab weighing about 3 to 10 kilograms, which is set up with a construction of small sticks and baited with fresh berries.
 Birds attempt to eat the berries, move the sticks and are crushed under the falling stone.
 Many animals are not killed immediately; they bleed to death, suffocate or die of thirst.
 Stone-crush traps were once widespread in Europe, but today they are only found in the French central massif and in the Apennines of northern Italy.

-France has a special derogation allowing the use of these brutal traps ... for the preservation of the "tradition"!
+France had until 2022 a special derogation allowing the use of these brutal traps ... for the preservation of the "tradition"!

 Horsehair snares

 Horsehair snares were also used in the Stone Age.
 The trapping method is as simple as it is insidious: horse hair (or a nylon thread) is used to make a wafer-thin loop, which is positioned next to fresh rowan berries.
 If a bird attempts to take the bait, the noose falls around its neck and the startled bird tries to fly away.
 The loop closes and strangles the bird - the term "throttling" comes from this hunting method, which is mainly used to catch thrushes.
 However, in reality countless tits, robins and finches also get killed in these treacherous devices.
-This kind of trap (the so-called "Dohnenstiege") could still be found in Germany just 100 years ago, but today they are only found in central Italy, Sardinia and - with a legal derogation for the preservation of traditions - in the Ardennes of northern France
+This kind of trap (the so-called "Dohnenstiege") could still be found in Germany just 100 years ago, but today they are only found in central Italy, Sardinia and until 2022 - with a legal derogation for the preservation of traditions - in the Ardennes of northern France.
+However, since the practice is thankfully becoming a thing of the past.

 Bow traps (archetti)